adamkurth/CXLS_Sphinx/docs/source/cxls/projects/stream_background_subtraction.rst

 Water Background Subtraction Project (Stream)
 ==============================================

-This project is an adaptation on  :doc:`projects/background_subtraction.rst`.
+This project is an adaptation on :doc:`background_subtraction`.
 It is intended to analyze the `.stream` after running `indexamajig` from CrystFEL.

 This extension focuses on reading the `.stream` files, makeing a dictionary of the content, and recreating an array of the intensity values.
 The intensity values are then used to calculate the average surrounding peak value and the intensity peak value.